09 January 2020

 What is a CRM and why it is important

 The CRM is an efficient place to store and access information about leads and customers.
-Clearly, it is an application either cloud hosted or hosted on a local server and often it integrated with other business applications.
+Clearly, it is an application either cloud hosted or hosted on a local server.

-That's a rather impressive way of describing a management discipline, when most of us think a CRM is a database for recording sales lead and customer contact information (which might be simplifying and underselling the utility of a CRM - but it's a good starting point).
+Most of us think a CRM is a database for recording sales lead and customer contact information (which might be simplifying and underselling the concept of CRM - but it's a good starting point).
 See what is a CRM?

 Because the CRM is built on a database, means a lot of information can be stored along with the basic contact details providing both the means to stay in contact and ultimately perform analysis to provide insights...